-1115 QUEST INTERGRATION (QI) DEMONSTRATION In 2015, the State mailed participant surveys which received a 47.7% response rate for residential settings and 33.6% response rate for non-residential settings.
+In 2015, the State mailed participant surveys which received a 47.7% response rate for residential settings and a 33.6% response rate for non-residential settings.
 State staff entered all the survey responses into survey monkey, analyzed the data, and sorted providers into categories of compliance.

 The My Choice My Way advisory group recommended rating individual survey results by percent compliance.
 Weight for each question was the same for provider and participant.
 In addition, the advisory group recommended that the State perform an analysis that confidentially matched providers with their participants to verify if self-assessments were accurate.
-If providers that had a less than 60% match agreement in responses were placed on the list for validation.
-The threshold at 60% meant that a provider may not be in compliant in more than half of the regulations and required more attention.
+If providers that had a less than 86% match agreement in responses were placed on the list for validation.
+The threshold at 86% meant that a provider is not 100% compliant with the rule and will require remediation in areas of deficiency.
+A desk review followed by and onsite visit will be conducted for all discrepancies between provider self-assessment results and the participant survey responses.

 In 2017, to increase the number of participant surveys responses, the State included the survey as part of the Medicaid provider revalidation process.
-In some cases, the State was unable to obtain a participant survey due to participants medical condition.
+In some cases, the State was unable to obtain a participant survey due to participants' medical condition.
 In 2018, the State engaged case management agencies to assist with the assessment of residential settings.
 The State also reviewed plans of correction conducted by the licensing and certification entity DOH/OHCA for validations.
-The State was able to validate 100% of residential and non-residential settings.
+The State was able to validate 100% of residential and non- residential settings.

-There were 2 non-residential settings that self-reported to be category 1 and 100% compliant in all areas of the final rule.
+There were two non-residential settings that self-reported to be Category 1 and 100% compliant in all areas of the Final Rule.
 The State made mandatory onsite validation visits to those settings.
 The State found areas that require remediation.
-These settings were brought to the My Choice My Way advisory group for further discussion and determined the settings to meet category 2.
-There were no category 3 settings in overall assessments.
+These settings were brought to the MCMW advisory group for further discussion and determined the settings to meet Category 2.
+There were no Category 3 settings in overall assessments.

-For residential settings, the State found that most provider settings were category 2 and noncompliant with the following areas:
+For residential settings, the State found that most provider settings were Category 2 and non-compliant with the following areas:

-- Residential agreement that align with Hawai'i landlord tenant laws - Choice of setting and service provider - Choice of schedule and activities - Right to privacy- providing a lockable bedroom door - Right to relationships- policy for visitors and visiting hours - Right to access greater community- policy for transportation of the QI residential assessment findings.
+Residential agreement that aligns with Hawai'i landlord tenant laws

+- Choice of setting and service provider - Choice of schedule and activities - Right to privacy providing a lockable bedroom door - Right to relationships policy for visitors and visiting hours - Right to access greater community policy for transportation

-There was only 1 setting identified as a category 4.
+There was only one setting identified as a Category 4.
 The setting was reported during onsite validation to be on the grounds of or adjacent to a public institution.
 The setting is described as having an Expanded Adult Residential Care Home on the same grounds of a nursing facility and Adult Day Care program.
 All settings are operationally related.
 This provider will require heightened scrutiny.

 All assessments and validations were completed by March 2019.
-The table below is a summary
+The table below is a summary of the QI residential assessment findings.